youssofSite/youssof_website/about.md

 title: About me
 ---

 Hi, my name is Youssof.
-I am 14 years old boy, and soon to be 15.
+I am a 14 year old boy, and soon to be 15.
 I was born in Egypt.
 I love technology and I love learning new things about it.
 I figured if I created a website and share my knowledge with other people and make it accessible to anyone in the world.
 I would make a change in someone else's life for the better.

 {% include button.html text="Github" color="#0466d6"  icon="github" link="https://github.com/Youssof2025" %}